Working with and Teaching Students with Anxiety and Depression

 - Oppositional Defiant Disorder

-Challenging behaviour online courses and workshops with Behaviour Zen
+Challenging behaviour online courses and Behaviour Management Workshops with Behaviour Zen

-At Behaviour Zen, we offer challenging and aggressive behaviour management training and workshops.
+At Behaviour Zen, we offer challenging and aggressive behaviour management training.
 Our aim is to understand the reason why the individual is exhibiting aggressive behaviour.
 Based on this understanding we can then address the underlying causes and minimise the triggers that set off the aggressive behaviours.
 We can also help the individual learn positive ways of communicating their messages and managing their emotions.
-Essentially, we endeavour to provide resources that can support and guide the individual with emotional and behavioural difficulties through a transformative journey.
+Essentially, we endeavour to provide resources that can outline strategies for behaviour management and guide the individual with emotional and behavioural difficulties through a transformative journey.

 How do we do this?